weaviate-tutorials/crossword-puzzle-generator/README.md

 # Crossword Puzzle Generator

-This repository contains code that creates questions and answers and uses the question-answer pairs to create a crossword puzzle.
+This repository contains code that creates questions and answers for a topic that you supply.
+It uses the question-answer pairs to create a crossword puzzle.

 You supply an initial prompt.
 The code generates a list of possible crossword puzzle answers.
 It creates a clue for each answer, and then the code generates a